vsaase/cornerstoneTools/README.md

 - This fork introduces Labelmap caching, which atm breaks the brush tools, see https://github.com/cornerstonejs/cornerstoneTools/issues/1360

 - an InterpolationTool is added that uses ITK.js for 3D segment interpolation.
-To build the wasm modules you have to have ITK 5 libraries installed and be able to run docker without sudo.
+To build the wasm modules you have to have CMake and ITK 5 libraries installed and be able to run docker without sudo.
 Run `npm install` in the base folder.
 Then in the src/tools/segmentation folder run `npx itk-js build .` to build the modules. `npm run start` will copy the modules and itk assets to the dist folder, from where they can be used.
-ITK will search for its assets at /assets/itk
+ITK will search for its assets at `/assets/itk`, which is configured in `config/webpack/itkConfigTest.js`.

 <div align="center">
 <h1>cornerstone-tools</h1>